rklaehn/intervalset/README.md

 ## IntervalMap

+[IntervalMap](IntervalMap.md) is a generalization of IntervalSeq to more complex values.
 This is the most generic data structure.
-It requires an Order[K] for the keys, and something like a Bool[V] for the values.
+It requires an Order[K] for the keys, and something like a Bool[V] or a Monoid[V] for the values.

 ## QuickArrayMerge

-An utility to merge two sorted arrays with a close to optimal number of comparisons
+An utility to merge two sorted arrays with a close to optimal number of comparisons.
+This is what operations in IntervalSeq and IntervalMap are based on.